spinnaker/kleat/docs/docs.md

 ### X509
 Configuration for authentication via X509 certificates.
 X509 authenticates users via client certificate and a corresponding private key.
-These certificates optionally provide authorization information via custom Oids with corresponding group information for the user.
+These certificates optionally provide authorization information via custom OIDs with corresponding group information for the user.
 This can be configured via -roleOid.